BAMHiggin/Psychic-Game/README.md

 		+1 will be added to wins
 		Guesses left will reset to 7
 		letters on screen will be cleared (without refresh)

+I maintain this project.
+More can be found at www.bamhigg.in